 The COVID-19 Infodemic: A modern day government public relations crisis

-by Megan Pearson (SECOND PLACE)
+by Megan Pearson (SECOND PLACE and Navigator Top Selection 2022)

 Governments around the world have been challenged to maintain social cohesion and trust after experiencing a global pandemic during the age of misinformation.
 While the COVID-19 virus has spread quickly across the globe, false information about the health crisis has spread even faster.
 This phenomenon is known as an “infodemic.”
 The World Health Organization (WHO, 2021) explains that infodemics are an overabundance of information – both true and false – that make it hard for people to find trustworthy sources and reliable guidance when they need it.
 The infodemic has influenced opinions and beliefs about COVID-19 vaccines, stay-at-home orders, mask mandates and more, ultimately affecting government response efforts and prolonging the pandemic (Mheidly & Fares, 2020).
 Misinformation perpetuated by the infodemic has created mass division, undermining social cohesion and government trust.